AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/author-content-publish.md

 1. Choose the **Article Page** template and click **Next**.

     Pages in AEM are created based off of a Page Template.
-Page Templates will be explored in greater detail in the [Page Templates](page-templates.md) chapter.
+Page Templates are explored in detail in the [Page Templates](page-templates.md) chapter.

 1. Under **Properties** enter a **Title** of "Hello World".
 1. Set the **Name** to be `hello-world` and click **Create**.